LedgerHQ/ledger-live/libs/ledgerjs/packages/cryptoassets-evm-signatures/README.md

 ## @ledgerhq/cryptoassets-evm-signatures

 Ledger's material for crypto currencies, tokens and fiats.
 Also includes signatures required by Nano devices for these tokens.
+This is a lightweight version that only the top 100 most popular tokens (by marketcap) for every EVM chains.

 **DO NOT EDIT because this library is generated.**